19 Plants That Repel Bugs

 Spray this mixture around your home or on your skin to repel bugs.

-So not only is basil a great way to keep bugs away, but it can also be a valuable addition to your overall health and well-being.
+Basil is not only a great way to keep bugs away, but it can also be a valuable addition to your overall health and well-being.

 Whether you use basil in cooking or as a bug repellent, it’s a versatile herb that deserves a spot in your garden.
 Try it and see how it can benefit you and your family.